 Greece’s central government primary cash balance turned to a surplus of 2.32 billion in the 8-month period from deficit of 3.21 billion last year, according to the Bank of Greece (BoG).
 This implies a fiscal consolidation of 5.53 billion year on year.

 Standard and Poor’s (S&P) upgraded today Greece’s long-term rating by one notch to ‘B’ from ‘B-‘ with a stable outlook and reflects its view that risks to fiscal consolidation have abated.

-Greece’s budget execution to November showed a primary surplus of 1.21 billion euros from a deficit of 1.42 billion last year, according to the preliminary data released by the Ministry of Finance (MoF) on Thursday.
+Greece’s budget execution showed the primary surplus narrowing to 1.95 billion euros in the 8-month period from 2.28 billion in the 7-month, according to the preliminary data released by the Ministry of Finance (MoF).

 After a short-lived rise of 1.2 percent in May, the number of building permits issued in Greece fell by 10.7 percent in June, according to the Hellenic Statistical Authority (ELSTAT).